payu-india/CMS-Chatbot/docs/WEB Integration/server-to-server-integration/upi-integrations-s2s/upi-omnichannel-integration.md

 ## Step 2: Check UPI transaction status

 After receiving a successful response from the above API, the need to check the status of the transaction using the **Verify Payment **API.
 Web services can be accessed by making a server to server call on the following PayU URLs.
-For a sample request or response, refer to  [Verify Payment API](ref:verify_payment_api)under API Reference.
+For a sample request or response, refer to  <Anchor label="Verify Payment API" target="_blank" href="ref:verify_payment_api">Verify Payment API</Anchor>under API Reference.

 ## Step 3: PayU sends S2S callback response